joar7160-byte/Python-Packet-Sniffer/README.md

 - Idnettifiy common ports and there services

 ## Key takeaways
--Differences between TCP and UDP
+- Differences between TCP and UDP
--Port numbers and there services
+- Port numbers and there services
--Using Scapy for packet capture in python
+- Using Scapy for packet capture in python

-#How to run
+##How to run
 pip install scapy
 python packetSniffer.py